 15. The success of Plaintiff's brand has resulted in its counterfeiting.
-Plaintiff has identified numerous online marketplace accounts and marketplace listings on platforms such as iOffer, eBay, PayPal, Wish, Amazon, Alipay and Temu, including the Defendants' Internet Stores, which are offering for sale, selling, and importing counterfeit products to consumers in this Judicial District and throughout the United States.
+Plaintiff has identified numerous online marketplace accounts and marketplace listings on platforms such as Alibaba and Alipay, including the Defendants' Internet Stores, which are offering for sale, selling, and importing counterfeit products to consumers in this Judicial District and throughout the United States.
 Defendants have persisted in creating the Defendants' Internet Stores.
 Internet websites like the Defendant Internet Stores are estimated to receive tens of millions of visits per year and generate over \$135 billion in annual online sales.
-According to an intellectual property rights seizures statistics report issued by Homeland Security, the manufacturer's suggested retail price (MSRP) of goods seized by the U.S. government in 2013 was over \$1.74 billion, up from \$1.26 billion in 2012.
-Internet websites like the Defendants' Internet Stores are also estimated to contribute to tens of thousands of lost jobs for legitimate businesses and broader economic damages such as lost tax revenue.
+According to an intellectual property rights seizures statistics report issued by Homeland Security, the manufacturer's suggested retail price (MSRP) of goods seized by the U.S. government in 2024 was over \$5.4 billion, up from \$2.8 billion in 2023.
+According to a 2021 study on the impact of the sale of fraudulent goods entitled "The Counterfeit Silk Road - Impact of Counterfeit Consumer Products Smuggled into the United States" (the 2021 study), Internet websites like the Defendant Internet Stores are also estimated to contribute to over 653,000 lost jobs for legitimate businesses and broader economic damages such as lost wages in an amount over \$36 billion and a loss of federal and state tax revenue of over \$13.5 billion every year.

 16. Upon information and belief, Defendants facilitate sales by designing the Defendants' Internet Stores so that they appear to unknowing consumers to be authorized online retailers, outlet stores, or wholesalers selling genuine products.
-Many of the Defendants' Internet Stores look sophisticated and accept payment in U.S. dollars via credit cards, and eBay, PayPal, Wish, Amazon, Alipay and Temu.
+Many of the Defendants' Internet

+Stores look sophisticated and accept payment in U.S. dollars via credit cards, Alibaba and Alipay.
 Defendants' Internet Stores often include images and design elements that make it very difficult for consumers to distinguish such counterfeit sites from an authorized website.
 Defendants further perpetuate the illusion of legitimacy by offering "live 24/7" customer service and using indicia of authenticity and security that consumers have come to associate with authorized retailers, including the McAfee® Security, VeriSign®, Visa®, MasterCard®, and PayPal® logos.